-This mode requires that you manually move the transfer package from the generate_directory to the destination database's receive_directory.
+This mode requires that you manually move the transfer package from the generate_directory to the receive_directory of the destination database.
 Typically, this is done using magnetic tape or writable CD-ROM.

-For more details on transfer files, see "Include associated baselines" on page 121.
+For more details on transfer files, see "Transfer of associated baselines" on page 127.

-Direct
+Direct mode